stevenvelozo/stricture/README.md

 Stricture
 ===

-A basic data description language, inspired by Markdown.
+A basic, slightly opionated data description language, inspired by Markdown.
 Database engine, programming language and philosophically agnostic.

 Why, you ask?
 Because it felt wrong allowing some application framework to define the database structure for data models.
 This simple spec can quickly spool up a data store in multiple engines, documentation and starting source code for your framework du jour.